Saransh-cpp/Saransh-cpp.github.io/_pages/about.md

 ## current and past affiliations

-The organisations, institutes, and programs I am currently working for (or under), or have worked for in the past.
+The organisations, institutes, and programs I am currently working for (or under/on), or have worked for in the past.

 <!-- <p align="center">
   <img src="assets/img/pybamm-logo.png" style="width: 500px"/>